How to Increase Your Metabolism Naturally

 Scientists have identified 15 “good” microbes linked to better metabolic control and 15 “bad” microbes associated with increased belly fat.
 While changing your diet won’t directly alter calorie burn, it can improve gut diversity, supporting heart health and digestion.

-To nourish your microbiome, focus on a fiber-rich diet with diverse, whole foods to encourage beneficial bacteria.
+To nourish your microbiome, focus on a fibre-rich diet with diverse, whole foods to encourage beneficial bacteria.

 Recharge With Green Tea